remahini/remahini.github.io/index.md

 ### Skills and expertise
 Signal Processing & Machine Learning, Neuroimaging, Event-Related Potentials (ERP), Electroencephalogram (EEG), and simulation and toolbox development using MatLab, Python, and RStudio programming.
 I am focused on modeling biological systems and characterizing biomarkers from neuroimaging data.
-Additionally, I am interested in researching and designing secure cyberpsychological systems.
+Additionally, I am interested in researching and designing secure Cyber-psychology context.